Updated June 18, 2019 –

 - Slashed unnecessary and burdensome business regulations

-- Repealing and replacing the failed promises of ObamaCare
+- Vowed to repeal and replaced the failed promises of ObamaCare

-- Planning to rebuild the U.S. infrastructure from roads to the Internet
+- Planned to rebuild the U.S. infrastructure from roads to the Internet

-- Start to reduce the national debt and reduce spending
+- Vowed to reduce the national debt and reduce spending

 - Made America energy independent